 If you’re not monetized on YouTube yet, you can see your progress towards monetization in this tab.
 If you are monetized, this is your monetization hub - you’ll be able to see everything related to your YouTube monetization in this tab.

-In this tab you will be able to manage your video advertising, your merchandise shelf, your channel memberships and the Live Chat feature in live-streams.
+In this tab you will be able to manage your video advertising, your merchandise shelf, your YouTube channel memberships and the Live Chat feature in live-streams.

 This is where you can customize your channel.
 You can add a channel trailer, featured sections on your channel page and a featured video for returning subscribers.
 You can also edit the branding of your channel by uploading your channel icon and banner as well as a video watermark and edit the basic channel info (description etc.)